nurulaqilahz/ClinicSystem/README.md

 The deficiencies of handling the medical data had bring serious implications towards the user in current practices of medical record audit.
 The specific problems with the existing system are:

--Longer time taken to search for patients’ records -Lots of paper usage
+-Longer time taken to search for patients’ records <br />
+-Lots of paper usage <br />
--Inks on the papers turn out fade
+-Inks on the papers turn out fade <br />
--Papers can be misplaced without having other alternative -No backup to restore data and information
+-Papers can be misplaced without having other alternative <br />
+-No backup to restore data and information
 -No security system